 Exercise and Mental Stimulation

-Even though small dogs may require less exercise compared to larger breeds, it’s still important to provide regular physical activity and mental stimulation.
+Small dogs may require less exercise compared to larger breeds, but regular physical activity and mental stimulation are still essential.
 Short walks, interactive toys, and play sessions can help keep your small dog happy and healthy.
+Always supervise your small dog during playtime to ensure their safety.

 Grooming and Hygiene